-Even if you suck at Stalk Market, you’ll always be fine.
+Even if you suck at the Stalk Market, you’ll always be fine.
 Lost some money last week after letting your turnips spoil?
 Stop whining and spend more time catching bugs or fishes!
 Here, all your hard work will eventually pay off.

 Because nothing can really go wrong here, you always look forward to all your daily tasks.
-Besides catching bugs and fishes, you are also fond of shaking trees because sometimes they drop money and furniture for you to keep.
-Even if you get stung but wasps, it’s okay.
+Besides collecting bugs and fishes, you are also fond of shaking trees because sometimes they drop money and furniture for you to keep.
+Even if you get stung by wasps, it’s okay.
 You can easily purchase medicine from the nearby shop or simply conjure some using materials that are readily available around you.

 See?
-Things will be fine in just an instant.
+Things will be fine again in just an instant.
 Remember, you are in a place where there’s a solution to every problem.
-And there are plenty of texts online to guide you. to Life does not suck here.
+And there are plenty of texts online to guide you.
+Life does not suck here.